 Please do NOT use any other means of transferring files to the webserver to avoid permission problems.

-Contacting the developers, Bug Reporting and Feature Requests
+Contacting the developers, Bug Reporting and Feature Requests http://sourceforge.net/tracker/?group_id=11118&atid=211118

 We value your feedback.
-However, to provide you with the best support, please note the following sections.
+However, to provide you with the best support, please note: